FrantaF/klavio_console/README.md

   }]);

   ![image](https://user-images.githubusercontent.com/20789437/136281903-06d96bd6-ff50-4d28-9e4e-fb9cdce957ca.png)

+Note: should you be an already identified customer, you may need to refresh the page initially or simply start navigating to other parts of the website in order to start seeing events tracked with Klaviyo.

 Now you can navigate back into the Klaviyo Console within the Developer Tools.
 As you browse through the website, events tracked with Klaviyo will appear in the console (latest event on top).
 You can get more information about each event by clicking on it.
 The output of the console can be cleared with the 'Clear' button.